ietf-tapswg/api-drafts/draft-ietf-taps-impl.md

 Several protocols allow sending higher-level protocol or application data during their protocol establishment, such as TCP Fast Open {{!RFC7413}} and TLS 1.3 {{!RFC8446}}.
 This approach is referred to as sending Zero-RTT (0-RTT) data.
 This is a desirable feature, but poses challenges to an implementation that uses racing during connection establishment.

-The amount of data that can be sent as 0-RTT data varies by protocol and can be queried by the application using the `Maximum Message Size Concurrent with Connection Establishment` Connection Property.
+The amount of data that can be sent as 0-RTT data varies by protocol and can be queried by the application using the `zeroRttMsgMaxLen` Connection Property.
 An implementation can set this property according to the protocols that it will race based on the given Selection Properties when the application requests to establish a connection.

 If the application has 0-RTT data to send during handshake(s), it needs to provide this data before the handshakes have begun.
 When racing, this means that the data should be provided before the process of connection establishment has begun.
 If the application wants to send 0-RTT data, it must indicate this to the implementation by setting the `Safely Replayable` send parameter to true when sending the data.
 In general, 0-RTT data may be replayed (for example, if a TCP SYN contains data, and the SYN is retransmitted, the data will be retransmitted as well but may be considered as a new connection instead of a retransmission).
 Also, when racing connections, different leaf nodes have the opportunity to send the same data independently.
 If data is truly safely replayable, this should be permissible.